 Dr Stephen Siklos

-I am Fellow at Jesus College, but have now retired from my University position.
-My main research area has been General Relativity.
-This year (2017/18) I shall be taking on the role of President.
-The President is elected each year from by the Fellows of the College, and has responsibility for various aspects of college life (concerning senior members rather than students).
+From 2017 I took on the role of President.
+The President is elected each year by the Fellows of the College, and has responsibility for various aspects of College life (concerning senior members rather than students).

 - General relativity.